-- 1. The officers of the Association shall be a President, a First-Vice President, a Second Vice-President, and a Secretary-Treasurer. - 2.
-The terms of office of the foregoing officers shall be two-four years, and shall expire at the close of the last session of the biennial Annual Association Meeting following the election of their successors, or, if a meeting of the Council is held after and in connection with the biennial Annual Association Meeting, at the close of thate last session of the Council meeting. - 3.
+- 1. The officers of the Association shall be a President, a First Vice-President, a Second Vice-President, and a Secretary-Treasurer. - 2.
+The terms of office of the foregoing officers shall be two years, and shall expire at the close of the last session of the Annual Meeting following the election of their successors, or, if a meeting of the Council is held after and in connection with the Annual Meeting, at the close of the last session of the Council. - 3.
 The President shall preside at meetings of the Association and the Council.
-The President shall appoint, and shall be a voting ex officio member of, all committees of the Association except the Nominating

-Committee, the Election Committee, and the Election Appeals Committee.
-The President shall also be a nonvoting ex officio member of the governing bodies of all conferences.

-- 4. The First and Second-Vice-Presidents shall assist the President in the conduct of the affairs of the Association, performing such duties as assigned by the President or the Council-may assign to them.
-In the event of the inability or incapacity of the President to perform the responsibilities of that office, the First-Vice-President shall assume those responsibilities on an interim basis until the President is again able to perform them. - 5.
-The Secretary-Treasurer shall be responsible for maintaining the records of the Association.
+The President shall appoint, and shall be a voting ex officio member of, all committees of the Association except the Nominating Committee, the Election Committee, and the Election Appeals Committee.
+The President shall also be a nonvoting ex officio member of the governing bodies of all conferences. - 4.
+The First and Second Vice-Presidents shall assist the President in the conduct of the affairs of the Association, performing such duties as the President or the Council may assign to them.
+In the event of the inability or incapacity of the President to perform the responsibilities of that office, the First Vice-President shall assume those responsibilities on an interim basis until the President is again able to perform them.

+- 5. The Secretary-Treasurer shall be responsible for maintaining the records of the Association.
 The Secretary-Treasurer shall also oversee the receipt of all moneys and their deposit in the name of the Association.
 With the authorization of the Council, the Secretary-Treasurer shall oversee the investment of any funds not needed for current disbursements.
-The Secretary-Treasurer shall oversee payment of all bills approved in accordance with procedures determined by the Council, and shall make a report to the Association at eachthe Annual Meeting meeting of the Association and such other reports as the Council may direct.
+The Secretary-Treasurer shall oversee payment of all bills approved in accordance with procedures determined by the Council, and shall make a report to the Association at the Annual Meeting and such other reports as the Council may direct.
 The financial records of the Association shall be audited annually by an external agency, and the report of the audit shall be published. - 6.
 An officer may be removed from office for cause by a two-thirds vote of the Council finding such cause and voting for removal at a duly called meeting of the Council after opportunity for a hearing by a process determined by the Council. - 7.
 Officers shall receive no salary, but they shall be reimbursed for reasonable expenses incurred in connection with the performance of their duties.
-This provision shall not prevent the Association from compensating officers' institutions, or compensating directly officers who are part-time faculty members for salary of up to one course per semester, for release time from teaching or other assigned duties attributable to the officers' participation in Association matters. - 8.
+This provision shall not prevent the Association from compensating officers' institutions for release time from teaching or other assigned duties attributable to the officers' participation in Association matters. - 8.
 Those officers who are entrusted with funds of the Association or other Association property shall be bonded to provide protection against loss.